Suicide:

 How does CDC approach suicide prevention?

-CDC uses a 4-step approach to address public health
+CDC uses a 4-step approach to address public health problems like suicide.

 Step 1: Define the problem